qdrant/landing_page/qdrant-landing/content/articles/what-is-quantization.md

 Product Quantization is generally more memory efficient than **Scalar Quantization**, being able to reduce the memory footprint by up to **64x** while still retaining much of the essential information.
 However, the computational overhead of mapping sub-vectors to centroids results in the **slowest performance** compared to the other methods.

 If your application requires high precision or real-time performance, this slower computation might be a significant factor to consider.
+For a more in-depth exploration of benchmarks, check out our dedicated article on [Product Quantization in Vector Search](https://qdrant.tech/articles/product-quantization/).

 # 3. What is Binary Quantization?